An enhanced extriangulated subquotient: Extriangulated categories

 \section{Extriangulated categories}

 Throughout the section, let $\CA=(\CA,\BE,\fs)$ be a skeletally small extriangulated category.
-We will recall two types of localizations of $\CA$ with respect to an extension-closed subcategory $\CN\sse\CA$.
-The first operation reviewed in \S\ref{subsec:extriangulated_quotient} is the extriangulated quotient \cite{NOS22} which exists under a certain condition.
-It provides an exact functor $Q\colon \CA\to \CA/\CN$ with an appropriate universality and indeed unifies the Serre/Verdier quotients of abelian/triangulated categories.
-The subsection \S\ref{subsec:auxiliary_exact_sequence} is just auxiliary to the subsequent subsections.
-In \S\ref{subsec:extriangulated_subquotient}, we introduce the second operation called the extriangulated subquotient which always exists in contrast to the first one.
+We begin by recalling two types of localizations of $\CA$ with respect to an extension-closed subcategory $\CN\sse\CA$.
+The first operation, reviewed in \S\ref{subsec:extriangulated_quotient}, is the extriangulated quotient \cite{NOS22} which exists under a certain condition.
+It provides an exact functor $Q\colon \CA\to \CA/\CN$ with an appropriate universality and unifies the Serre/Verdier quotients of abelian/triangulated categories.
+The subsection \S\ref{subsec:auxiliary_exact_sequence} serves as an auxiliary preparation to the subsequent discussions.
+In \S\ref{subsec:extriangulated_subquotient}, we introduce the second operation called the extriangulated subquotient which---by contrast---always exists.
 Finally in \S\ref{subsec:subquotients_are_algebraic}, we verify that algebraic extriangulated categories are stable under the subquotients.

-Although we refer the reader to \cite[\S 2]{NP19} for details of extriangulated category, we collect only a few lemmas to proceed our discussions.
+Although we refer the reader to \cite[\S 2]{NP19} for details of extriangulated category, we record only a few lemmas to proceed with our discussions.
 An \emph{extriangulated category} is defined to be the triplet $(\CA,\BE,\fs)$ of \begin{itemize} \item an additive category $\CA$; \item an (bi-)additive bifunctor $\BE\colon \CA^{\op}\times\CA\to \Ab$, where $\Ab$ is the category of abelian groups; \item a \emph{realization} $\fs$, that is, it associates each equivalence class of a sequence $A\overset{f}{\lra} B\overset{g}{\lra} C$ in $\CA$ to an element in $\BE(C,A)$ for any $C,A\in\CA$, \end{itemize} which satisfies some axioms laid out in \cite[Def.~2.12]{NP19}.
 An element $\delta\in\BE(C,A)$ with an associated sequence is denoted by $A\overset{f}{\lra} B\overset{g}{\lra} C\overset{\delta}{\dra}$ called an \emph{$\fs$-triangle}.
 Borrowing the terminology from \cite{Kel90}, we call the sequence $A\overset{f}{\lra} B\overset{g}{\lra} C$ an \emph{$\fs$-conflation}.
 The morphisms $f$ and $g$ appearing there are called an \emph{$\fs$-inflation} and an \emph{$\fs$-deflation}, respectively.
 The next lemma will be used in many places.
 It says that, like in the triangulated case, extriangulated categories admit weak pushouts and weak pullbacks.

 \begin{lemma} \cite[Prop.~1.20]{LN19} The following properties hold. \begin{enumerate}[label=\textup{(\arabic*)}] \item For any $\fs$-triangle $A\overset{f}\lra B\overset{g}{\lra} C\overset{\delta}{\dra} $ together with a morphism $a\in\CA(A, A')$ and an associated $\fs$-triangle $A'\overset{f'}\lra B'\overset{g'}{\lra} C\overset{a_{*}\delta}{\dra} $, there exists $b\in\CA(B,B')$ which gives a morphism of $\fs$-triangles